-Step 1: Receive complaint
+Step 1: Receive Complaint

-You can send your grievance to the company in one of the ways described at the beginning of this leaflet.
+You may file your grievance to Sakhalin Energy by any means described in the beginning of this leaflet.

-Step 2: Grievance registration and appointment of a responsible person
+Step 2: Registration of Grievance and Appointment of Person Responsible

-After the company receives your grievance, a responsible person of grievance examination will be appointed and the grievance will be registered.
+Upon receipt of your grievance the company will appoint a person to be responsible for its consideration and the grievance will be registered.

-Step 3: Acknowledgement
+Step 3: Receipt Acknowledgement

-The company will acknowledge receipt of your grievance by letter within 7 working days of having received the grievance.
-This acknowledgement will specify a contact person grievance reference indicator and tentative timeframe when resolution updates to be provided.
+The company will acknowledge receipt of your grievance by letter within seven working days of having received the grievance.
+You will find the reference number of your grievance and family name of the focal point in the letter.

-Step 4: Investigation, adjustment, engagement
+Step 4: Investigation, Resolution and Interaction

 The company will work to understand the cause of your grievance.
-At this time, the company representatives may contact you.
-After the grievance investigation, the company will inform you in writing about the results and the measures proposed for grievance resolution in case if these taking measures will be considered necessary.
-Besides the company representatives may contact you to find out what kind of actions to be taken to resolve your problem.
+During this time the company's representatives may contact you.
+Once your grievance is investigated, the company will write to you with the results of the investigation and of proposed course of action, should we believe any to be necessary.
+Besides, the company's representatives can contact you to find out which course of action you may suggest.

-Step 5: Clouse-out of grievance
+Step 5: Close-out

-The company will make efforts to resolve your grievance within 45 working days from the date of its receiving.
+The company will take every effort to resolve your grievance within 45 working days of receipt.

-If you consider the grievance to be satisfactorily resolved the company would ask you to sign a Statement of Satisfaction.
+If you agree that the grievance is satisfactorily resolved, the company will ask you to sign a Statement of Satisfaction.

-If your grievance is left unresolved, it will be re-reviewed, and the company will discuss possible further actions to settle it with you.
+If the grievance remains unresolved, it will be reviewed and the company will have further dialogue with you to discuss if there are any further steps which may be taken.

-Step 6: Follow up
+Step 6: Follow Up

-If you are happy for us to do so, Sakhalin Energy may contact you at a later stage to ensure that our activities continue to pose no further problems.
+If you are happy for us to do so, Sakhalin Energy may contact you at a later stage to ensure that our activities continue to raise no further concerns.